defiweb/go-sigparser/README.md

 # go-sigparser

-The `go-sigparser` package provides a parser of Ethereum function, event and error signatures.
+The `go-sigparser` is a Go package that helps parse Ethereum function signatures.
+This parser uses the Solidity grammar rules.

-The parser is based on the Solidity grammar, but allows to omit argument names and the `returns` and `function` keywords, so it can parse full Solidity signatures as well as short signatures like: `bar(uint256,bytes32)`.
+However, it doesn't need argument names or the `returns` and `function` keywords to parse signatures.
+So, you can use it for both complete Solidity signatures and shorter versions like `bar(uint256,bytes32)`.

 Tuples are represented as a list of parameters, e.g. `(uint256,bytes32)`.
 The list can be optionally prefixed with `tuple` keyword, e.g. `tuple(uint256,bytes32)`.

-Examples of signatures that are supported by the parser:
+The `go-sigparser` supports many different signature formats.
+Here are a few examples:

 - `getPrice(string)`
 - `getPrice(string)((uint256,unit256))`